Identifiability and Exact Reconstruction of the Optimal Transport Cost on Finite Spaces: Introduction

-However, in many instances, the cost function is (partially) unknown and must be inferred from the observed optimal matching.
-This is known as inverse optimal transport and was introduced by \cite{InverseSIam} to model migration flows.
-Since then, inverse OT received great attention, see e.g.\ \cite{Dupuy2016EstimatingMA,InverseJMLR2023,InversePMLR,InverseSIam,InverseCarlier,andrade2023sparsistency}, where further methods for estimation of the cost matrix are provided.
 However, to put such methods on solid mathematical grounds, it is key to understand when the observed data uniquely determines the cost matrix, which is the goal of this work.
 That is, we describe conditions on the data so that the cost matrix is identifiable, a terminology we borrowed from the theory of statistical models, where it has a long history (see e.g.\ \cite{Teicher1963,Lindsay1995,Koopmans1950}).
 We focus on finitely supported probability measures, which complements our previous work \cite{gonzalezsanz2024nonlinearinverseoptimaltransport} in the continuous case.
+Throughout most parts of the paper we will assume that these data are observed exactly without measurement noise, however, extensions to statistical models will be discussed in \autoref{Sec:Estimation}.

 Our observations can be described as follows.
 We observe $K \in \N$ pairs of marginals $(\mu^{(k)},\nu^{(k)}) \in \Delta_N \times \Delta_M$, $k \in \idn{K}$, and (a subset of) the OT information w.r.t.\ the underlying cost matrix $c$: